paithiov909/gibasa/cran-comments.md

 - R-hub macos-highsierra-release-cran (r-release)

 ## R CMD check results
-❯ On debian-gcc-devel-nold (r-devel) checking CRAN incoming feasibility ...
-[13s/68s] NOTE
-  Maintainer: ‘Akiru Kato <paithiov909@gmail.com>’

-  Days since last update: 6

 ❯ On debian-gcc-devel-nold (r-devel), windows-x86_64-oldrel (r-oldrel)
   checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.

 ❯ On windows-x86_64-oldrel (r-oldrel)
-  checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: 'Akiru Kato <paithiov909@gmail.com>'

-  Days since last update: 6

-❯ On windows-x86_64-oldrel (r-oldrel)
   checking for detritus in the temp directory ...
 NOTE Found the following files/directories:
     'lastMiKTeXException'

-0 errors ✔ | 0 warnings ✔ | 4 notes ✖
+0 errors ✔ | 0 warnings ✔ | 2 notes ✖